ZEISS-PiWeb/PiWeb-Api/_pages/03-rawdata.md

 Content-MD5          | Includes raw data object's MD5 hash sum        | "bdf6b06ab301a80ae55021085b820393"
 Content-Type         | Includes raw data object's MIME type           | "application/x-zeiss-piweb-meshmodel"

-On adding raw data it is possible to pass a key within the uri.
-If -1 or no key is passed the next free key will be used on server side. (recommended)
+When adding raw data, it is possible to pass a key within the uri.
+If -1 or no key is passed, the next free key will be used on server side. (recommended)

-{{site.images['warning']}} If a key is passed which is already in use the existing raw data object will be replaced.
+{{site.images['warning']}} If a key is passed which is already in use, the existing raw data object will be replaced.

 ### Add a raw data object to a part with the uuid b8f5d3fe-5bd5-406b-8053-67f647f09dc7

-####Example for direct webservice call
+####Example of direct webservice call

 Request: